The Manchurian Candidate (2004 film): Plot

 His research on Manchurian Global in the public library produces the name of Dr. Atticus Noyle, a South African geneticist accused of human experimentation on political prisoners during Apartheid who is involved in scientific research for Manchurian Global regarding novel memory implants.
 He shows his findings to Senator Jordan, who confronts the Shaws by connecting Dr. Noyle's work on deep implant behaviour modification financed by Manchurian Global during Desert Storm, Marco and Shaw's three day disappearance in the desert, and subsequent dreams and recollections of the patrol's members.
 When he suggests that Shaw withdraw from the campaign, Eleanor "activates" Shaw and orders him to kill Jordan.
 Jocelyn is killed trying to stop Shaw from murdering Jordan.

 Marco confronts Rosie who reveals she's been surveilling him for the FBI.
 Knowing Melvin to have carried an implant and that he died mysteriously like the other members of the patrol, the FBI arranges to meet Marco and Shaw to convince them they were brainwashed under an assassination plot.
 Governor Arthur and Shaw win the White House.
 Shaw receives a phone call intended for Marco from Eleanor.
-She uses trigger words to command Marco to assassinate the President-elect so that Shaw will become President, admitting she voluntarily gave him to the brainwashers for the country's benefit.
+She uses trigger words to command Marco to assassinate the President-elect so that Shaw will become president, admitting she voluntarily gave him to the brainwashers for the country's benefit.
 Shaw resists the mind-control techniques, empowered by Jocelyn's death, and deliberately places himself between the entranced Marco and the President-elect.
-As Rosie rushes through the crowd to find Marco, Shaw gives the signal kill him and his mother.
+As Rosie rushes through the crowd to find Marco, Shaw gives the signal to kill him and his mother.
 Shaw dances with Senator Shaw, leading them into the pre-arranged position, where Marco kills them both with a single rifle shot.
 Marco prepares to kill himself, but Rosie prevents his suicide by wounding him.

 The FBI frames a deceased Manchurian Global contractor as the shooter.
 Manchurian executives watch in defeat as the conspiracy is revealed on live television.
 Rosie takes Marco to the remote island compound where he was conditioned.
 After reflecting on his time there, Marco drops a photo of his Army unit and Shaw's Medal of Honor into the sea.

 Cast

-In addition, cameos include: director Sidney Lumet as a political pundit, director Roger Corman as the Secretary of State, actor and future US Senator (2009–2018) Al Franken as a reporter, and president of the Authors Guild Roy Blount Jr. as a political pundit.
+In addition, cameos include: director Sidney Lumet as a political pundit, filmmaker Roger Corman as the Secretary of State, actor and future US Senator (2009–2018) Al Franken as a reporter, and humorist Roy Blount Jr. as a political pundit.